-As early as the 19th century, the Swiss Confederation began collecting historical army material, albeit at a more selective and less systematic level.
-There were various projects (International War and Peace Museum in Lucerne, War Museum in Castle Schadau in Thun, museum projects in Murten, Bern and Thun), but a federal or Swiss Army Museum could not be realized.
+As early as the 19th century, the Confederation began to collect historic army material – albeit rather selectively and not very systematically.
+There were various projects (International War and Peace Museum in Lucerne, War Museum in Schadau Castle in Thun, museum projects in Murten, Bern and Thun), but a Federal or Swiss Army Museum could not be realized.

-In 1978, the Association Swiss Army Museum (VSAM) was founded.
-On the one hand, the club collected army material and on the other hand, he worked intensively on the planning of an army museum.
-In 2000, these plans were rendered obsolete by a Parliament decision.
+In 1978, the Swiss Army Museum Association (VSAM) was founded.
+The association collected army material and was intensively engaged in the planning of an army museum.
+In 2000, these plans were rendered obsolete by a decision of Parliament.

 The project gained new momentum in April 2007 with the appointment of a DDPS delegate for the historic material of the armed forces.
 On July 23, 2008, the Swiss Army Museum Association (VSAM) established the Foundation in Thun.
 Thus, a project that had been initiated again and again – from different parties – in the history of the SwissFederation could now be guided into clearly defined paths.